jarrenseson/jarrenseson.github.io/projects/bankDataBaseApplication.md

 <img src="/img/single_customer_profile-01_1.webp" class="center">

 This application was developed by me in my program structure class.
 I created a mock bank database, which allowed users to be added, deleted, or searched.
 The database was a list of users, represented by their name, account number, and address in a linked list data structure, implemented by myself.
-Both the UI and backend were implemented in seperate files.
+Both the UI and backend were implemented in separate files.

 I developed this project by myself in my program structure class with some general advice from my TA.